Chaitalykundu/Web-Development/02-CSS/01-Basic/17-Forms/Theory/theory.md

+# Overview

+- Styling Input Fields
+  - All input field
+  - Specific input field
+- Padded Inputs
+- Bordered Inputs
+- Colored Inputs
+- Focused Inputs
+- Input with icon/image
+- Animated Search Input
+- Styling Textareas
+- Styling Select Menus
+- Styling Input Buttons
+- Responsive Form

+&nbsp;

+&nbsp;

+# Chapter Summary

+- We use **input[type="type_value"]** as selector to style specific input field

+&nbsp;

+&nbsp;

+&nbsp;

 # Styling Input Fields

+## All input field

+To apply css in **all input** field, just use `input` as selector

-Use the `width` property to determine the width of the input field:
+Use the `width` property to determine the **width** of the all `<input>` elements

 &nbsp;